 Winnebago Industries, Inc., headquartered in Forest City, Iowa, is a leading United States (U.S.) manufacturer of recreation vehicles (RVs), which are used primarily in leisure travel and outdoor recreation activities.
-The Company builds quality motorhomes, travel trailers, fifth wheel products, and transit buses.
+The Company builds quality motorhomes, travel trailers, fifth wheel products, and toy haulers under the Winnebago and Grand Design brand names.
 The Company markets its recreation vehicles on a wholesale basis to a diversified dealer organization located throughout the U.S., and Canada.
-As of August 30, 2014, the motorhome and towable dealer organization in the U.S. and Canada included approximately 274 and 207 dealer locations respectively.
-Other products manufactured by the Company consist primarily of original equipment manufacturing (OEM) parts, including extruded aluminum and other component products for other manufacturers and commercial vehicles.

 Winnebago Industries was incorporated under the laws of the state of Iowa on February 12, 1958, and adopted its present name on February 28, 1961.

 We help our customers explore the outdoor lifestyle, enabling extraordinary experiences as they travel, live, work and play.